 Based around a parfait-style dessert, Shane Delia's frozen cashew baklava certainly has the wow factor!

 This dessert is a syrup lover's dream and is best served with black coffee (kahva) to balance out the sweetness.
 Ruzice gets its name because once you cut and turn the layered pastry pieces onto a tray they resemble the rosebud - doubly-sweet!

-Who doesn’t love the swooning moment of biting into freshly baked baklava with its golden layers of pastry, spiced nuts and fragrant syrup.
-This version is from Armenian home cook Arpy Iskikian who likes to brew her cinnamon and cloves as tea before adding to the syrup which uses heavenly orange blossom water and rosewater.
+Who doesn’t love the swooning moment of biting into freshly baked baklava with its golden layers of pastry, spiced nuts and fragrant syrup?
+This version is from Armenian home cook Arpy Iskikian who likes to brew her cinnamon and cloves as a tea before adding to the syrup which uses heavenly orange blossom water and rosewater.

 What's not to LOVE!
 Custard and baklava, all wrapped up in filo and finished with fennel-spiced walnuts.
 Where do we sign...?

 This dessert plate plays with those traditional baklava flavours and elements we all love.
 Here crisp cinnamon-sugared filo shards are served with cashew nut ice-cream and toasted sesame marshmallow.
 You'll be licking the plate clean!